scottslowe/learning-tools/aws/nat-instance-pulumi/README.md

 ## Instructions

-These instructions assume you've already installed and configured Pulumi and all necessary dependencies (Go, for this example).
+These instructions assume you've already installed and configured Pulumi and all necessary dependencies (the AWS CLI and Go, for this example).
 Please refer to the Pulumi documentation for more details on installation or configuration.

 1. Copy the contents of this directory down to a directory on your system, or clone the entire repository and then change into the directory where this section of the cloned repository resides.